How to Clean Every Surface of Your Home With Vinegar

 Make your own earth-friendly homemade cleaning products on the cheap with vinegar and other natural products.
 Surface cleaning with white vinegar is both affordable and green.

-Air freshener: Add a 1/2-teaspoon vinegar to a 4-ounce spray bottle, then fill with distilled water, plus a few drops of your favorite essential oil, if desired.
+Air freshener: Skip the chemicals with a natural air freshener.
+Add a 1/2-teaspoon vinegar to a 4-ounce spray bottle, then fill with distilled water, plus a few drops of your favorite essential oil, if desired.

 All-purpose cleaner: Mix 1-cup vinegar, 2 teaspoons borax, 4-cups hot water, 5 drops liquid dish soap, 10 drops tea tree oil, and 10 drops your favorite essential oil (optional).